 Even younger women can be impacted by suppressed Testosterone Levels.
 More than 25% of women in the United States take birth control pills.
 While Birth Control provides some clear and distinct benefits to women, it also affects the body’s ability to produce Testosterone.
 This is because birth control diminishes levels of Sex Hormone Binding Globulin in the bloodstream.
-SHBG is responsible for absorbing and distributing Testosterone and Estrogen through the bloodstream.
+SHBG is responsible for absorbing and distributing Testosterone and Estrogen through the blood.
 Because SHBG Levels fall while on Birth Control Pills, this impairs the body’s ability to get Testosterone where it needs to go to provide its benefits.

 Testosterone and Sex Drive in Women

 Like other Hormones such as Serotonin, Leptin, and Human Growth Hormone, Testosterone has receptors distributed throughout various systems of the human body.
 Also, like these other hormones, Testosterone provides vastly different benefits dependent upon where in the body that the hormone is activated.
 For example, Testosterone has powerful effects on psychological, cardiovascular, and sexual health.
 Everyone knows that Testosterone is essential for sexual desire, pleasure, and ability among men, but the same is true for women as well.
 In fact, without Testosterone, women would be unable to function sexually, just like men.
-Testosterone not only stimulates sexual desire in women, but it also stimulates lubrication and sexual readiness, as well as activating sensitivity and pleasure centers.
+Testosterone not only stimulates sexual desire in women, but it also encourages lubrication and sexual readiness, as well as activating sensitivity and pleasure centers.

 Testosterone, Emotional Well-Being, and Cognitive Function